 What is a Credit Report?

 A credit report contains information about your borrowing history.
 Lenders provide information that ends up on credit reports.
-How much you borrow, your repayment history and other details about your borrowing behavior are on your credit report.
+How much you borrow, your repayment history and other details about your borrowing behaviour are on your credit report.
 When someone wants a credit report, it is requested from a credit reporting company.
 These agencies collect and distribute all of your information.

 What is a Credit Score?